-Adobong Atay at Balunbalunan is a delicious Filipino dish made with chicken liver, gizzard, soy sauce, vinegar, onion, garlic, ginger, bay leaf, sugar, pepper, oil and chilies.
+Adobong Atay at Balunbalunan is a delicious Filipino dish made by simmering chicken liver, gizzard in a sauce consist of soy sauce, vinegar, onion, garlic, ginger, bay leaf, sugar, pepper, oil and chilies.
 Adobong atay balunbalunan is a quick version of our classic adobo which has a unique grainy and slightly rubbery textures from the star ingredients of the dish.

 ADOBONG ATAY BALUNBALUNAN